zhenin/sojo/README.md

 * A reference LD correlation matrix including SNPs at the locus and its corresponding reference alleles.
 Users can download reference LD correlation matrices and the reference alleles used to compute the LD matrices from https://www.dropbox.com/home/sojo%20reference%20ld%20matrix.
 These LD matrices are based on 612,513 chip markers in Swedish Twin Registry.
 The function will then take overlapping SNPs between summary statistics and reference LD matrix.
 If chip markers are insufficient for your study, in this manual, we also provide commands to compute LD matrix and reference allele information based on 1000 Genomes European-ancestry samples.

+* (Optional) If GWAS summary statistics from another validation dataset are available, the optimal tuning parameter can be suggested by validation.
+The data frame of this validation GWAS summary statistics should contain columns for variant names (column name `SNP`), effect alleles (column name `A1`), reference alleles (column name `A2`), allele frequencies of effect alleles (column name `Freq1`), effect sizes (column name `b`), standard errors
+(column name `se`), and sample sizes (column name `N`).
+An example of validation data frame is given later.

 Installation
 ------------